sri1991/ai_agents/README.md

 *   **Challenge:** Ensuring accurate routing decisions.
     *   **Solution:** Implement robust routing logic and use machine learning to optimize routing decisions.
 *   **Challenge:** Handling unexpected or unknown task types.
     *   **Solution:** Implement a default routing path or a mechanism for dynamically learning new routing rules.

-#### Banking Use Cases & Examples
+#### Use Cases & Examples
-*   **Customer Inquiry Routing:** A router agent directs customer inquiries to the appropriate department based on the topic of the inquiry.
+*   **Banking - Customer Inquiry Routing:** A router agent directs customer inquiries to the appropriate department based on the topic of the inquiry.
-*   **Document Routing:** In a loan origination process, a router agent routes documents to different agents for review based on the type of document and the loan type.
-*   **Knowledge Source Selection:** In a banking chatbot, a router agent selects the appropriate knowledge base (e.g., FAQs, product documentation, policy documents) to answer customer questions.
+*   **Disaster Rescue:** Autonomous robot agents cooperate to map disaster sites, locate survivors, and provide critical supplies [1].
+*   **Manufacturing Systems:** Intelligent control of machines, inventory, logistics, and assembly automation makes manufacturing more efficient [1].
+*   **E-commerce:** Facilitates real-time adjustments to offers and promotions as agents continuously monitor market trends and customer behavior [2].

-### 7. Aggregator (or Synthesizer)
+### 7. Aggregator

 #### Description
 An aggregator agent combines or synthesizes the results from multiple agents into a single output.